 3. Picture Story Analysis

-Choose a picture book without any words or minimal text.
+Choose a picture book or worksheet without any words or minimal text.
 Ask the child to narrate the story based on the illustrations they see.
 Encourage them to be as detailed as possible, describing the characters, setting, and events.

 How it Helps: